 Are you trying to make your CV stand out?

-With that, we’ve got some really great tips on how to make your CV and Cover Letter stand out from the crowd.
+First step?
+Submitting that CV.
+We’ve got some really great tips on how to make your CV and Cover Letter stand out from the crowd.

 Tailor it every time.